Nikole533/WHSTechNotes/journal.md

 # january 6,2026

 i used technology to call my family and friends who lives far away from me, i also took the opportunity to use applications to watch movies

+# january 12, 2026

+Autcraft was created to solve the problem of bullying, harassment, and exclusion that many players, especially neurodivergent players, experienced in online games.
+It provides a safe and welcoming Minecraft server where autistic children and their families can feel comfortable being themselves.
+Unmoderated online spaces can lead to harm such as cyberbullying, hate speech, and emotional distress.
+Autcraft’s clear rules, active moderation, and strong community guidelines help protect users and create a positive experience.
+Developers have a responsibility to design safe spaces because users should not have to protect themselves from harm on their own.
+If developers ignore safety and inclusion, online spaces can become toxic and drive people away instead of bringing them together.